ldelafue/Hydro-LSTM/README.md

   - importing.py: This script create the dataset with the data from the thre sources.
   - utils.py: This script has some specific functions used to create the datset and train the model.

 ### Results
 This folder has the summary results for each structure used.
 Hydro and LSTM refers to the experiment with 10 catchments.
 Hydro_CONUS refers to the experiment with 587 catchment using Hydro_LSTM.
-The folder has the actual model saved in a pkl file in the cases where the weight distribution is done.
+In the cases where the weight distribution is analyzed, The folder has the actual model saved in a pkl file .

 ### Notebooks
 This folder has the files used to create each of the figures presented in the paper.
 All the figures are contained in the jupiter notebook Figures.ipynb.